 Make a maze in Scratch

-Then click on the sprite to get back to sprite editing mode.
+Click on the code button in the top left corner.
+Then click on the sprite in the lower right corner to get back to sprite editing mode.
 I’m using the cat, but feel free to use whatever you want!
 We want to make sure our cat is small enough to travel through the maze.
-Set the “Size” feature in the lower right panel to 20.
+Set the “Size” feature in the lower right panel to 20 (this can be adjusted at any time!).

 Then drag the cat to the top left corner of the map as the starting location.
 Pay attention to the x and y values of the location.
 In our example, x is -180 and y is 120.
 This information allows us to always move the cat to the top left location every time we start the game.